altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+-BUG: When logging out and then logging in, the organized pivs in phone are back on the grid.
+Only after killing the app and opening it again or doing any other interaction (like tagging), the pivs disappear again.

 - Random wheel in home with jump to month by currentMonth
 - Random in carrousel by tags, swipe down